List of festivals in Nepal: Dashain

 In Nepal all Hindu ethnic groups celebrate this festival with their own variation.
 Among the Newars, it is known as Swanti.
 The festival is celebrated from Trayodashi of Kartik Krishna to Kartik Shukla Dwitiya every year.
 Tihar in general signifies the festival of lights, where diyas are lit both inside and outside the houses to make it illuminate at night.
-The five-day festival is considered to be of great importance as it shows reverence to not just the humans and the Gods, but also to the animals like crow, cow and dog, who maintain an intense relationship with the humans.
+The five-day festival is considered to be of great importance as it shows reverence to not just the humans and the Gods, but also to the animals such as crow, cow and dog, who maintain an intense relationship with the humans.
 People make patterns on the floor of living rooms or courtyards using materials such as colored rice, dry flour, colored sand or flower petals outside of their house, called "Rangoli" which is meant to be sacred welcoming areas for the Hindu deities.

-During the celebrations gamblers are found in the streets and some gamblers are known to make extreme bets such as staking their properties and some times their own daughter and wives jewelries.
+During the celebrations gamblers are found in the streets and some gamblers are known to make extreme bets such as staking their properties and some times their own daughters and wives' jewelry.

 Tihar

 Tihar (Nepali: तिहार; also known as Deepawali and Yamapanchak or Swanti (Newar: स्वन्ती:)), is a five-day Hindu festival celebrated in Nepal.
 Tihar is analogous to the Indian festival of Diwali, the festival of lights, but with some significant differences.
 Like with Diwali, Tihar is marked by lighting diyas inside and outside the home but unlike the Indian festival, the five days of Tihar include celebration and worship of the four creatures associated with the Hindu god of death Yama, with the final day reserved for people themselves.
 According to the Vikram Samvat calendar, the festival begins with Kaag (crow) Tihar on Trayodashi of Kartik Krishna Paksha (the 13th day of the waning moon) and ends with Bhai (brother) Tika on Dwitiya of Kartik Sukla Paksha every year.
 In the Gregorian calendar, the festival falls sometime between October and November every year.
-In the year 2021, Tihar begins on 3 November 2021 and ends on 21 November 2021..
+In the Year 2025 A.D(2082 B.S), Tihar Starts From 19 October or 2nd of Kartik and ends on 23 October or 6th of Kartik.
+It is celebrated over Yamaraj taking the time out of his job over overruling his world and meeting his own sister, Yamuna.